8 unsafe help requests from strangers that should alert you and your child

 (If you feel this topic is important, pin this list for other parents, please):

-and finally, how to explain it in a positive, non-scary way.
+In a positive, non-scary way.

 P.S.
 If your child learns how to help and reject to help properly when he is little, not only he will be much safer when communicating with strangers, but he will also have higher self-esteem and lower risk of being involved in trouble during the teenage and adult years.